rblades/dhworkbook_master/docs/module-2/Exercises.md

 Digitization requires human intervention.
 This can be as straightforward as correcting errors or adjusting the scanner settings when we do OCR, or it can be the rather more involved work of adding a layer of semantic information to the text.
 When we mark up a text with the semantic hooks and signs that explain we are talking about **London, Ontario** rather than **London, UK**, we've made the text a whole lot more useful for other scholars or tools.
 In this exercise, you will do some basic marking up of a text using standards from the [Text Encoding Initiative](http://www.tei-c.org/index.xml).
 (Some of the earliest digital history work was along these lines).

-The TEI exercise requires carefully attention to detail.
+The TEI exercise requires careful attention to detail.
 Read through it before you try it.
 In this exercise, you'll transcribe a page from an abolitionist's pamphlet.
 You'll also think about ways of transforming the resulting XML into other formats.
 Make notes in a file to upload to your repository, and upload your XML and your XSL file to your own repository as well.
 (As an added optional challenge, create a gh-pages branch and figure out the direct URL to your XML file, and email that URL to me).

 For this exercise, do the following: